 (b) the purchaser’s BIC.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) If, in relation to the purchase of an animal at a saleyard, a purchaser does not give the saleyard operator a relevant PIC under subregulation (2), the purchaser must, within 24 hours after the animal is moved from the saleyard —